jdrouet/jdrouet.github.io/content/posts/202503231000-search-engine-part-3.md

 }
 ```

-This transaction manifest would be written down to the filesystem depending on the platform: in the browser, we cannot know when the page will be closed so better write it after each operation, while on mobile, the app can do a simple operation before closing.
+This transaction manifest would be written to the filesystem depending on the platform: in the browser, since we cannot know when the page will be closed, it's better to write it after each operation, while on mobile, the app can do a simple operation before closing.
 This provides a nice way of being able to recover a transaction that has not been committed.

 That commit operation simply consists in, for each file of each shard, taking the `next` filename if exists or the `base` one, and write it in the `manifest.bin`.
 This commit operation is atomic, and then less prone to errors.